Skip to content

 The palette editor includes global sliders for hue shift, saturation scale, and lightness scale.
 These operate on the OKLCH values directly:

-• Hue shift rotates all colours by the same number of degrees
+• Hue shift rotates all colors by the same number of degrees

 • Saturation scale multiplies chroma by a factor